Archie Goodwin (basketball): Sigortam.net İTÜ BB (2019–2020)

 On September 30, 2019, Goodwin signed with Sigortam.net İTÜ BB of the Turkish Basketball Super League.

 Ratiopharm Ulm (2020)

 On February 6, 2020, Goodwin signed with Ratiopharm Ulm of the German Basketball Bundesliga.
 He averaged 7.0 points and 5.0 rebounds per game before the season was suspended.

 Metropolitans 92 (2020–2021)

 On November 25, 2020, Goodwin signed with Metropolitans 92 of the LNB Pro A. He averaged 8.7 points and 2.0 rebounds per game.

 Budivelnyk (2022)

 On January 8, 2022, Goodwin signed with Budivelnyk of the Ukrainian Basketball Super League.
-He left the team in February 2022 due to the Russo-Ukrainian crisis.
+He left the team in February 2022 in the prelude to the Russian invasion of Ukraine.

-Maccabi Rishon LeZion (2022–present)
+Maccabi Rishon LeZion (2022)

 On February 23, 2022, Goodwin signed with Maccabi Rishon LeZion of the Israeli Premier League.

-Return to Budivelnyk (2022–present)
+Return to Budivelnyk (2022–2023)

 On July 31, 2022, he has signed with BC Budivelnyk of the European North Basketball League.

+El Calor de Cancún (2024)

+On August 13, 2024, he joined El Calor de Cancún of the Liga Nacional de Baloncesto Profesional.

+Jiangsu Dragons (2024-2025)

+On October 20, 2024, Goodwin signed with Jiangsu Dragons of the Chinese Basketball Association (CBA).